George's Dock, Dublin: History

 George's Dock has been used by Dublin City Council as an event space including for the annual Dublin Oktoberfest festival and the showing of sporting and live music events.

 In 2021, controversial plans to convert the dock into a white water rafting facility were postponed after a Dublin City Council vote.

 Transport hub

 From a transport perspective, the George's Dock Luas stop is served by the Luas Red Line which runs from Tallaght to Connolly and from Busáras to Point Village (3Arena).
 Dublin Bus serves nearby North Wall Quay and East Wall Road with routes 33d, 33x, 53a, 74, 74a, 90, 142, 151 and the 747 Airlink service to Dublin Airport.
 The Red Line extension opened on 9 December 2009.

 The George's Dock Luas bridge was damaged by fire in August 2025, and Transdev stated that they planned to rebuild it by the "end of November" 2025.
+It duly reopened on 28 November 2025.